 Chair of the DPHC

-Anna has chaired the BDA Dental Public Health Committee since 2015.
+Robert has chaired the BDA Dental Public Health Committee since October 2019.

 |Desmond Wright qualified from the London Hospital Medical College and worked in hospital and general dental practice before commencing higher training in dental public health. |

 He is currently working as a Consultant in Dental Public Health in the Public Health England London Integrated Region and Centre.
 His current interests are in dental service redesign, service evaluation and assessing the dental needs of excluded and vulnerable groups.
 He is the dental epidemiology coordinator for London and has been an educational supervisor for the dental core and higher specialist training in dental public health for over 15 years.

 He has been a member of the BDA Dental Practice Committee since 2015.